bitrise-io/devcenter/docs/infrastructure/virtual-machines.md

 and pull requests are welcome.
-If you'd like to have a tool pre-installed in our machines, feel free to add your changes and they will be included in the related Stack(s) at the next time the Stack is updated.
+If you'd like to have a tool pre-installed in our machines, feel free to add your changes and they will be included in the related Stack(s) the next time the Stack is updated.

 ## Virtual machine updates